 How we share your data

-When you provide us with your data, it will be stored within our CRM system, Hubspot.
-If you register for an event and enter your details, your data may be stored on Unbounce – the platform in which we build our event micro-sites.
+When you provide us with your data, it will be stored within our CRM system, Pipedrive.
+If you register for an event and enter your details, your data may also be stored on Pipedrive.

-If you opt-out of a communication that we send you, we will share this opt-out information with Entourage BD to ensure they don’t contact you again on our behalf.
+If you opt-out of a communication that we send you, we will ensure we don’t contact you again.

 Where we get your data